EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Today was a great one!
 Found a really good YouTube post for a hamburger menu.
 So now i've put it on the blog and it looks exactly how I want it to.
 * Challenges you faced - The hamburger
 * Tasks for tomorrow - Start on the blog posts.

+## Day 89

+* Project you are working on - Udacity front end nano degree (blog project).
+* Progress today - Today I sorted the links in the nav bar so they now work.
+I've started on the blog posts.
+The next step is to style them and make sure the posts keep inside there areas.
+* Challenges you faced - The hamburger
+* Tasks for tomorrow - Start on the blog posts.